-I’m always on a hunt for things that will not only keep my kids entertained, but will also teach them creativity, help with their focusing skills, and give them the confidence that even a simple accomplishment can bring.
+I’m always on a hunt for things that will not only keep my kids entertained but will also have an educational element: teach them creativity, help with their focusing skills, and give them the confidence that even a simple accomplishment can bring.
 Here are some of my favorite activities and crafts for kids that I think parents and adults will think are fun and exciting, too.

 1. Balloon Rockets